June 30, 2021 | Cyber security education

 Plus, negative publicity could tarnish a legal firm’s name and reputation.
 Without public trust, it may be hard to acquire new clients or turn a profit if you plan to eventually sell your practice.

-5. Clients are starting to ask about cyber security
+Clients care about your cyber security efforts

-Cyber security is becoming a higher priority — and rightfully so.
+Cyber security is becoming a higher priority—and rightfully so.
 People are starting to consider an organization’s defence measures before sharing their confidential information.

 In fact, the EY Global Consumer Privacy Survey found that the biggest concern for consumers sharing their personal data is secure collection and storage.